NORTH CAROLINA — The number of coronavirus cases in North Carolina continues to rise.

 N.C.
 Department of Health and Human Services Secretary Mandy Cohen says the recommendations are based on guidance from the Centers for Disease Control and Prevention, actions already taken by other states, and available information on protecting public health.

 Hospitals Adjust to Help Prevent and Fight COVID-19 Spread

 Medical facilities across the state have implemented new protocols to help prevent the spread of the novel coronavirus (COVID-19) among patients, visitors, and staff.

 For links to some of North Carolina's main healthcare providers, and to view policy and procedure changes, click here.

-Recognizing the impact Tuesday's order will have on jobs across the state, Cooper also announced an additional measure that will address unemployment and "directly aid workers who may have lost wages in restaurants and meeting places due to mass gathering restrictions."
+In March, recognizing the impact COVID-19 restrictions would have on North Carolina workers and businesses, Gov. Cooper announced measures to address unemployment and "directly aid workers who may have lost wages in restaurants and meeting places due to mass gathering restrictions."